What time does the boat depart?

-English speaking.
+Our crew are all english speaking.
 Chinese speaking staff available on board daily.

 Diving age restrictions requirements

 We take divers from 12 years +.
 Please keep in mind that all divers are required to complete a medical questionnaire.
-Divers over 65 years require a dive medical assessment that conforms to Australian Standard AS4005-1 and must be found fit to dive.
+Divers over 65 years require a dive medical assessment that conforms to Australian Standard and must be found fit to dive.

 Do I need to complete a dive medical?

 All passengers who want to dive will be required to fill in a medical questionnaire prior to their dive.
-If you answer yes to any questions then a medical assessment that conforms to the Australian Standard AS4005-1 is required and you must be found fit to dive.
+If you answer yes to any questions then a medical assessment that conforms to the Australian Standard is required and you must be found fit to dive.